 “Hello.
 Great to be here.
 Greater to see you all here.
 Greatest that we’re all here.
 Isn’t it?
 I sure think it is.
 You go ahead and think it, too, because that’s alright with me.
 And it should be alright with you.
 And if it isn’t that’s alright, too.
 It’s been such an honour and a privilege and a hell of lot of work–the good work, mind you–to get here to this place where I am here with you all and you’re all here with me and we’re all here together and it’s great and all and I mean that sincerely–about how great it is and the honour and the privilege and the HELLA HARDA WORKA–ha , sorry, that’s for y’all in da back, yo!
 No, seriously it is, for everyone in the back, and the front, too, and the middle and over on the sides there, you folks can feel it as well, because we are all here and it is great.
 Because together me and you and I and us and all, well, what are we if we are not great?
 Well, I’ll tell you.
 We’re just lumps on a log in some woods that are scheduled for clear-cutting.
 We’re just future pulp to be mushed into paper that’ll be printed with lies and then balled up and thrown in the trash and buried in a landfill for eons to come.
 So you tell me?
 Is that who you want any of us all to be?
 No way, Lasagn-yay.
 You can take that cannelloni and stuff it with an eggroll and roll it in a tortilla and batter it up and fry it in the oil of I DON’T THINK SO.
 Get me?
 Damn straight.
 WE ARE US!
 Understand?
 T to the O to the GETH to the ERRRRRRRRRRRR!
 Tiger wolf scorpion brain freedom cow cobra dolphin shark barbecue picnic!
 Am I right?
 I AM!
 And so are you.
 Because we all are.
 All right.
 Alright.
 Right.
 Right right right.
 Say it with me.
 Say it to yourself.
 Say it together.
 But just keep saying it, okay?
 And never, ever take your foot off the prize.
 Great.
 Thanks.
 Have a gooder.”

 Put my feet up on the desk.
 Finally, had a bit of room to twinkle the toes, case files closed and the beers chilled and had the flip-flops on loose and was just stone kickin’ it when she walked in.
-What do they call those types again? oh yeah, trouble.
+What do they call those types again?
+Oh yeah, trouble.
 With a capital R. And three e’s.
-That’s right, tRoubleee.
+You heard me. tRoubleee.
 She was definitely all that.
 And maybe more.
-But if there’s wackily spelled word for what that is, I don’t know it.
-She said she had some grief in her life, someone had her standing on the wrong side of blackmail road and she needed an ugly toad with a gun and conscience to help her across the street.
+But if there’s a wackily spelled word for what that is, I don’t know it.
+She said she had some grief in her life, someone had her standing on the wrong side of Blackmail Road and she needed an ugly toad with a big gun and little conscience to help her cross the street.
 Guess that meant me.
 Oh lucky day.
-Thankfully her money was cold and hard as her body was warm and soft, that’ll get me outta bed six days outta seven, only the breakfast buffet at Gord’s Feedbag gets me up Sundays.
+Thankfully her money was as cold and hard as her body was warm and soft, and I’ll tell you straight, that’ll get me outta bed six days outta seven, ’cause only the breakfast buffet at Gord’s Feedbag gets me up and at ’em on Sundays.
 So I took her case.
 Bad idea?
 Definitely.
 But I’ve got bills to pay and a liver to kill so I kicked off the flip-flops and put on the brogues.
 Time to gummy up the shoes.

 I feel no guilt